-NOTE 8 - INCOME TAXES
+NOTE 10 - INCOME TAXES

-The Company is registered in the State of Nevada and has operations in primarily two tax jurisdictions -Taiwan and the United States.
+The Company is registered in the State of Nevada and has operations in primarily two tax jurisdictions - Taiwan and the United States.
 For the operations in the U.S., the Company has incurred net accumulated operating losses for income tax purposes.
 The Company believes that it is more likely than not that these net accumulated operating losses will not be utilized in the future.
-Therefore, the Company has provided full valuation allowance for the deferred tax assets arising from the losses in the U.S. as of December 31, 2013 and 2012.
+Therefore, the Company has provided full valuation allowance for the deferred tax assets arising from the losses in the U.S. as of December 31, 2014 and 2013.
 Accordingly, the Company has no net deferred tax assets on the U.S. operations.

 United States of America

-As of December 31, 2013, the Company had net operating loss carry-forwards of approximately \$1,386,000 that may be available to reduce future years' taxable income through 2033, Future tax benefits which may arise as a result of these losses have not been recognized in these financial statements, as their realization is determined not likely to occur and accordingly, the Company has recorded a valuation allowance for the deferred tax asset relating to these tax loss carry-forwards.
+For the year ended December 31, 2014, the Company had net operating loss carry-forwards of approximately \$547,000 that may be available to reduce future years' taxable income through 2034, Future tax benefits which may arise as a result of these losses have not been recognized in these financial statements, as their realization is determined not likely to occur and accordingly, the Company has recorded a valuation allowance for the deferred tax asset relating to these tax loss carry-forwards.